do-your-own-seo/snippet-generator/README.md

-# About the App

-This app is made of the project template for [Svelte](https://svelte.dev) that lives at https://github.com/sveltejs/template.

-To create a new project based on that template use [degit](https://github.com/Rich-Harris/degit):
+This toy application is made of the project template for Svelte that lives at https://github.com/sveltejs/template.
+To create a new project based on that template use degit:

 ```bash
 npx degit sveltejs/template svelte-app